Last updated on February 11th, 2020 at 04:00 pm

 That’s why HDR photography has found its way into the photographic atmosphere — because, through a series of exposures or brackets, both your highlights and your shadows can be combined during the post-processing phase.

-Today, a photographer can choose to take three different exposures and then blend those files together with HDR software to find the exact look he wants — resulting in an image that gathers the details of both the lights and the darks and gleans the necessary details that make that scene come to life.
+Today, a photographer can choose to take three different exposures and then blend those files together with HDR software to find the exact look he wants.
+This results in an image that gathers the details of both the lights and the darks and gleans the necessary details that make that scene come to life.

 When to Use HDR Photography